Marco10292/Freed-Kamaiya-Nutrition-Project/README.md

 ## 💡 Excel

 📍 [File:](https://github.com/Marco10292/Freed-Kamaiya-Nutrition-Project/blob/main/Freed-Kamaiya%20nutrition%20project.xlsx)
-- On **Excel**, I first outlined the composition of the variables and provided a brief description, then I indexed each woman's name.
+- On Excel, I first outlined the composition of the variables and provided a brief description, then I indexed each woman's name.
 I choose **GLOBADEQUACY** (a variable that indicates how much all nutrients' intake are covered, where 100 = perfect coverage ) and **MDDW** (Minimum Dietary Diversity of Women score, from 0 to 10) as *'target variables'*.
 They indicate the general dietary well-being of the women.
 - I applied a **general descriptive statistical analysis** to both variables, along with calculating the correlation indices between them.